 MiLB Stat Summary (20 Games): 6-7 record, 4.07 ERA, 112.2 IP, 113 SO, 50 BB, 1.40 WHIP

 May has been as advertised from his time in the Phillies organization.
-There are going to be some strikeouts from this power-throwing right-hander but there are also some control problems.
+There are going to be some strikeouts from this power-throwing right-hander but there is also some control problems.
 He is averaging 2.5 walks per start and this translates to 4.0 BB/9.
 That total would match a minor league low for May so he is making strides in the right direction.
-He has also stayed healthy and on the field and this holds value to the organization.
+He has also stayed healthy and on the field and this can hold value to an organization.
 It will be interesting to see how many innings the Twins let May pitch before the end of the year.
 The last two years he has been around 150 IP.